CityofToronto/bdit_data-sources/volumes/miovision/README.md

 ### Folder Structure

 - `api` - scripts and documentation for accessing the Miovision API.
+- `csv` - tracks baseline volumes and gaps.
 - `dev_notebooks` - Jupyter Notebooks for development and testing.
 - `geojson` - stores locations of Miovision cameras.
+- `img` - contains images used in explanatory docs like this!
 - `sql` - scripts for producing tables.
+- `update_intersections` - contains up-to-date instructions for adding new intersections.

 ## 2. Table Structure